microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

         > **Note: The [*install_arc_agent.sh*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azure/linux/arm_template/scripts/install_arc_agent.sh) shell script will enable the OS firewall and set up new rules for incoming and outgoing connections.
 By default all incoming and outgoing traffic will be allowed, except blocking Azure IMDS outbound traffic to the *169.254.169.254* remote address.**

-3. User configure DNS resolution for private DNS endpoints.

-4. User adds the Azure Arc-enabled server to the Azure Arc Private Link Scope.
+3. User logs in to the on-premises VM using Azure Bastion to trigger the Azure Arc onboarding script.

 ## Deployment

 As mentioned, this deployment will leverage ARM templates.
-You will deploy a single ARM template at subscription scope that will deploy resources to the Azure's resource group as well as the "on-premises" resources that will be onboarded to Azure Arc.
+You will deploy a single ARM template at subscription scope that will deploy resources to the Azure's resource group as well as the "On-premises" resources that will be onboarded to Azure Arc.

 - Before deploying the ARM template, login to Azure using AZ CLI with the ```az login``` command.